wy580477/PaaS-Related/CF_Workers_Reverse_Proxy.md

 )
 ```

 - Fill in Heroku dyno domain names at line 1 & 2.
-Set timezone at line 3 to control time of switching dyno ranging from Etc/GMT-12 to Etc/GMT+12.
+Set timezone at line 3 to control time of switching dyno, ranging from Etc/GMT-12 to Etc/GMT+12.
 - Click Save and Deploy.